filip-husnik/pseudofinder/README.md

 conda install reportlab
 ```

-Clone the up to date pseudo_finder.py code from github (no root access required):
+<b>Clone the up to date pseudo_finder.py code from github (no root access required):</b>

 ```
 git clone https://github.com/filip-husnik/pseudo-finder.git
 ```
-Or download a stable release:
+*Or download a stable release:*

 ```
 # No stable version released yet.
 ```

-## Preparing your genome assembly
+## Preparing your genome

+### Assembly recommendations

 We recommend several rounds of Pilon polishing with Illumina reads to improve your consensus sequence [https://github.com/broadinstitute/pilon/wiki], particularly if you're interested to find pseudogenes in minION/PacBio assemblies.
-However, Pseudo-finder can also help with finding sequencing/basecalling errors potentially breaking genes in MinION/PacBio-only assemblies.
+However, Pseudofinder can also help with finding sequencing/basecalling errors potentially breaking genes in MinION/PacBio-only assemblies.

 Genomes closed into one or several circular-mapping molecules (chromosomes, plasmids, and phages) should be ideally oriented based on their origin of replication [e.g. by Ori-Finder 2; http://tubic.tju.edu.cn/Ori-Finder2/] to avoid broken genes on contigs randomly linearized by the genome assembler.

-## Preparing your genome annotation
+### Annotation recommendations

 We recommend genbank (.gbf/.gbk) files generated by Prokka [https://github.com/tseemann/prokka] with the --compliant and --rfam flags.
 Annotating rRNAs, tRNAs, and other ncRNAs in Prokka is recommended to eliminate any false positive 'pseudogene' candidates.
 ORFs overlapping with non-coding RNAs such as rRNA can be sometimes misannotated in databases as 'hypothetical proteins'.